 Jesus did not add any basic new teaching but rather clarified God’s original meaning.
 In His life He perfectly kept every part of the law.
 He was perfectly righteous and did not in any way violate the smallest part of God’s law.
 Jesus fulfilled the Old Testament by being its fulfilment.
 He did not simply teach it fully and exemplify it fully – He was it fully.

-The Beatitudes – Christ and the Law
+A Study of The Beatitudes – Christ and the Law

 Written by John Denman

 Photo by Clifton Franks